splunk/splunk-ref-pas-code/README.md

 #### Install dependencies

 The reference app relies on data provider add-ons.
 Three simulated data providers (file add-on, documents app add-on, database add-on) and one real data provider (Google Drive Data Provider add-on) are made available.
 Install at least one data provider.
-You'll find the install scripts for Unix/MacOS and Windows in the  _/bin_ folder.
-For the Google Drive data provider installation and configuration, see specific instructions in the _googledrive_addon/README_ folder.
+You'll find the install scripts for Unix/MacOS and Windows in the [/bin](tree/master/pas_ref_app/bin) folder.

+For the Google Drive data provider installation and configuration, see specific instructions in the [Google Drive addon folder](tree/master/pas_ref_app/appserver/addons/googledrive_addon).

 The reference app uses a lookup table which could have been produced by an HR system process.
-For demonstration purposes, we have encapsulated it in the _pas_hr_info_ add-on.
+For demonstration purposes, we have encapsulated it in the [HR info addon folder](tree/master/pas_ref_app/appserver/addons/pas_hr_info).

 (Optional) Certain reference app functionality requires an identity provider.
-We have used a [simulated identity provider](https://github.com/splunk/splunk-ref-pas-test/tree/master/pas_simulated_users_addon).
+We have used a [simulated identity provider](tree/master/pas_simulated_users_addon).

 #### Configure the app using the Setup page
 Specify at least one department that you want to surface on the Summary dashboard.